OSHChip/oshchip.github.io/chipdesign/Introduction.md

 tags: [OSHChip, nRF51822, BLE, Bluetooth Low Energy, Bluetooth Smart, Chip Design]
 categories: [Electronics, IC Design]
 comments: false
-modified: 2016-01-26
+modified: 2016-02-11
 image:
   feature: header.jpg
 ---

-##An Introduction to designing your own chip
+## An Introduction to designing your own chip

 Designing Integrated Circuits (chips) typically is reserved for large companies with engineering teams that can range from just a few people to over 100.
 The process includes creating the masks